-MW-5 This alluvial well monitor has been sampled since 1994, and is located immediately downgradient of the confluence with Newlin Gulch.
-This site is located where Pine Lane crosses Cherry Creek, approximately 0.65 km west of downgradient of Parker's North AWT plant.
+- CC-4 This site has been sampled since 1994, and is located on Cherry Creek below the confluence with Sulphur Gulch and below the outfall for Parker's AWT plant.
+This site is located approximately 0.50 km downstream of Main Street in Parker. - CC-5 This site has been sampled since 1994, and is located on Cherry Creek immediately downgradient of the confluence with Newlin Gulch.
+This site is located where Pine Lane crosses Cherry Creek, approximately 0.65 km west of Parker Road. - CC-6 This site has been sampled since 1994, and is located on Cherry Creek downgradient of Parker's North AWT plant.
 However, the discharge from this AWT plant is transported via pipeline to Sulphur Gulch.
-This site is located approximately 1.38 km downstream of Cottonwood Drive and is approximately
+This site is located approximately 1.38 km downstream of Cottonwood Drive and 0.41 km west of Parker Road.

-Parker Road.